mixologee/tirvandor/homebrewery-files/dm-toolkit-reference-homebrewery.md

 \page
 {{backCover}}
-DM Toolkit: Quick Reference for Tirvandor
+Tirvandor Dungeon Master's Toolkit: Quick Reference for Tirvandor

 :
 Everything a Dungeon Master needs at their fingertips.
 No more flipping through multiple books mid-session—this toolkit puts Tirvandor's essential information in one place, organized for fast reference during play.